The original 12 Wishes appears below.

 I wish all health care practitioners were skilled in FASD diagnosis and intervention.

-There are many reasons why a woman may have drunk alcohol while pregnant: she may have had a drink before discovering her pregnancy; someone she knew drank and had a baby that was fine; her health care practitioner may still believe drinking alcohol is not harmful; or a woman may have an addiction issue and is not receiving support.
+There are many reasons why a woman may have consumed alcohol while pregnant: she may have had a drink before discovering her pregnancy; someone she knew drank and had a baby that was fine; her health care practitioner may still believe drinking alcohol is not harmful; or a woman may have an addiction issue and is not receiving support.

 Many women will not admit drinking alcohol to their health care practitioner.
 If women feel safe to disclose alcohol consumption during pregnancy, the outcomes for themselves and their children are much improved with earlier intervention and support.